Open all

 Co-curricular at Lambrook

-Artwork was quite literally spilling out of the busy studio during our visit, and the school hosts two art and DT exhibitions every year, popular with parents but also designed to teach children the ‘life skill’ of attending exhibitions and critically appraising art.
-Drama – which takes place in the Diamond Jubilee Performing Arts Centre – is soaring, and on our recent visit, there was much excited chatter about the Year 8 production of Beauty and the Beast.
-Head of Performing Arts Martyn Ford is something of a Lambrook legend – he’s been here for donkey’s years, and his energy and enthusiasm is truly infectious.
+Artwork was quite literally spilling out of the busy studio during our visit, and the school hosts two art and D&T exhibitions every year, popular with parents but also designed to teach children the ‘life skill’ of attending exhibitions and critically appraising art.
+Drama – which takes place in the Diamond Jubilee Performing Arts Centre – is soaring, and on our recent visit, there was much excited chatter about the Year 8 production of

-Music is a major part of school life (we were lucky enough to listen in on a truly mesmerising choir practice); pretty much everyone learns an instrument (from the harp to the bagpipes), and the chapel choir has gained legendary status on the prep-school circuit – not only do they often sing at Eton, but they’ve performed at Notre Dame too.
+Music is a major part of school life too (we were lucky enough to listen in on a lovely Harvest choir rehearsal), with pretty much everyone learning an instrument, whether that be the harp, the bagpipes or anything in-between.
+There are 700 lessons a week, six full-time staff members, three pop groups, seven choirs and five string groups.
+Plus, the senior chapel choir has gained legendary status on the prep-school circuit, performing both at Lambrook and further afield.

 There’s a real sporty streak here, adding to Lambrook’s appeal to fresh-air-deprived townies.
-Facilities are top-notch, with a cedar-clad swimming pool (often loaned out to local state schools, with Lambrook staff running free swimming lessons), pitches galore and an Astro recently resurfaced in Lambrook blue (the school has finally secured planning permission for a second).
-There are indoor cricket nets and a nine-hole golf course (parents often pop by to sneak in a round), and the vibe is fully inclusive – they’ll often field a D team or beyond at matches so everyone gets a go.
-Years 7 and 8 join forces for sport, which as well as being a great chance for pupils to form inter-year friendships, also gives the really sporty ones the opportunity to properly stretch themselves too.
+Facilities are top-notch, with an immaculate cedar-clad swimming pool (often loaned out to local state schools, with Lambrook staff running free swimming lessons), pitches galore and two Astros surfaced in Lambrook blue.
+There are indoor cricket nets and a nine-hole golf course (parents often pop by to sneak in a round; more formally, there’s a golf medal awarded once a term), and the vibe is fully inclusive – they’ll often field a D team or beyond at matches so everyone gets a go.
+Years 7 and 8 join forces for sport, which as well as being a great chance for pupils to form inter-year friendships, also gives the really sporty ones the opportunity to properly stretch themselves.

 Once lessons are done and dusted, it’s time for muddy-kneed fun.
-Pupils learn to forage for food and build shelters in the ground; collect apples from the allotment or eggs for breakfast; hunt for newts in the pond; and don beekeeper’s hats to get to work on the next batch of Lambrook honey (make sure you pick up a pot on your visit).
-Then there are the clubs, like mountain biking, scuba diving, public speaking and mini MasterChef.
+Pupils learn to forage for food and build shelters in the grounds; collect apples from the allotment or eggs for breakfast; hunt for newts in the pond; and don beekeeper’s hats to get to work on the next batch of Lambrook honey (make sure you pick up a pot on your visit).
+Then there are the clubs, like polo, skiing, public speaking and mini MasterChef.
 ‘You can feel the fun everywhere,’ says one mother.
 And she’s right.

 Boarding at Lambrook